aakash7praveen/Aspire_Nex/README.md

 The website is also functional (payment functionality not added).

-To access the website please select index2.html from the CHATBOT WITH RULE-BASED RESPONSES folder.
+To access the website please select index2.html from the Chat-Bot Resources folder.

-The video demo of the working of the chatbot has been provided in the CHATBOT WITH RULE-BASED RESPONSES folder.
+The video demo of the working of the chatbot has been provided in the repository.